paleobiotechnology/EMN001_Paleofuran/06-figures_tables/README.md

 - `FigureS_ASM007.pdf`: Supplementary figure summarising of the ancient DNA damage of the samples with a HQ Chlorobium MAG against the representative MAG of the genus Chlorobium and Flexilinea of EMN001
+- `FigureS_QUAL01.pdf`: Supplementary figure summarising the relative abundance of *Chlorobium* DNA in the dental calculus samples compared to the environmental control samples from El Miron and the laboratory negative controls